 Oh…oh!
 So close.
 Eliiiza. *Sigh*.

 Here we have the complete opposite: Eliza is the only one looking at the camera AND with a pleasant expression.

 Well, it’s a wrap!
-Thanks for joining us on our St. Patrick’s Day romp.
-I hope you had a wonderful day, however Irish or not you may be!
+Thanks for joining us for our St. Paddy’s Day party!